companno/phitag/frontend/data/guides/custom-solution.md

 ## Annotator Selection

 The first step in creating a successful annotation project is to select annotators, which fit your project.
-As a leading research university in machine learning in Europe, we undestande the importance of annotation quality.
+As a leading research university in machine learning in Europe, we understand the importance of annotation quality.
 Therefore, we offer a wide range of annotator selection options and have built-in quality control mechanisms.

 ### Human Annotators